Give Back Garden

 Summer Food Service Program

-CUPHD serves as a USDA Summer Food Service Program (SFSP) sponsor, providing meal service on-site to any child aged 1-18 during the summer.
-For many children in Champaign County, school meals may be their primary or only source of nutrition, making the SFSP crucial in meeting this need when school is not in session.
+Seasonally, CUPHD serves as a USDA Summer Food Service Program (SFSP) site, providing free breakfast and lunch to any child aged 1-18.
+Meals must be eaten on site.
+No registration is required.
+For many children in Champaign County, school meals may be their primary or only source of nutrition, making the SFSP crucial in meeting this need when schools are not in session.
+Learn more, here: Summer Food Service Program.